grauwoelfchen/miaow/README.md

-This is a game on HTML5 Canvas inspired by an example in [graphics programming book]( https://github.com/doxas/graphics-programming-book/) (in Japanese), but contains several enhancementns for personal practice.
+This is a game on HTML5 Canvas inspired by an example in [graphics programming book]( https://github.com/doxas/graphics-programming-book/) (in Japanese), but contains several enhancements for personal practice.

 This is written in: